commonsharp/SurvivalProject-Server/README.md

 * Starting a tutorial crashes the game.
 * The guild rank of new players in the room is '?' instead of being the true rank.

+# 26/03/2017
+* Started working on the card shop and user shops.

 # 25/03/2017
 * Added a placeholder for all the *response* messages available.
 There are 94 more responses to process Q_Q
 * Added the GameMasterBan handler.